– Download Full ALI History Timeline

 In 2006, in response to increasing interest from industry, ALI made its Uniform Warning Label kits available in Canadian French, neutral Spanish and Mandarin.

-By 2007, many of ALI’s safety efforts were recognized globally.
-WorkSafe BC, Ontario’s Ministry of Labour, and other provincial health and safety organizations throughout Canada had incorporated ALI-sponsored national standards and/or third-party certification requirements into their regulations or practices.
-The Saudi Arabian Standards Association (SASA) had also adopted ALI’s sponsored American National Standard, ALCTV, as a requirement.
+By 2007, many of ALI’s safety efforts had been recognized globally.
+WorkSafe BC, Ontario’s Ministry of Labour, and other provincial health and safety organizations throughout Canada have incorporated ALI-sponsored national standards and/or third-party certification requirements into their regulations or practices.
+The Saudi Arabian Standards Association (SASA) had also adopted ANSI/ALI ALCTV, as a requirement.

-In the United States, many authorities having jurisdiction (AHJ), such as building code officials and bid specifiers, had made compliance with ALCTV and ALOIM a compulsory requirement.
+In the United States, many authorities having jurisdiction (AHJ), such as building code officials and bid specifiers, had made compliance with ALCTV and ALOIM compulsory.
 Other AHJs, such as those involved in occupational safety and health, accepted compliance with ALI-sponsored standards and the use of ALI safety materials to abate penalty-based findings related to life safety and hazards in the workplace.

-An increase in penalty-based initiatives by various health and safety and building code officials throughout the U.S. and each of the Canadian provinces brought forth a need to better educate purchasers, shop owners, supervisors, and end users such as mechanics, technicians, students, and DIY hobbyists and collectors.
+An increase in penalty-based initiatives by various health and safety and building code officials throughout the U.S. and each of the Canadian provinces highlighted the need to better educate purchasers, shop owners, supervisors, and end users such as mechanics, technicians, students, and DIY hobbyists and collectors about the requirements of ALCTV for their own safety as work on the next version of the standard began in early 2011.

-ANSI/ALI-ALCTV-2011 became effective in June 2013.
 As the work to develop this edition began in early 2011, ALI activities included educating stakeholders and authorities having jurisdiction (AHJ) about product safety compliance.
-Primarily, this included the need for electrical and mechanical safety listing by a third-party certification agency and an awareness campaign highlighting the fact that all prior editions of ANSI/ALI ALCTV and ANSI/ALI B153.1 would no longer be recognized as American National Standards when a newer edition becomes effective.
+Much of this education focused on the need for electrical and mechanical safety listing by a third-party certification agency and an awareness campaign highlighting the fact that all prior editions of ANSI/ALI ALCTV and ANSI/ALI B153.1 would no longer be recognized as American National Standards when a newer edition becomes effective.

 ALI sponsored the inaugural Petty’s Garage Spring Fling Car Show held at Richard Petty’s custom hot rod shop in Level Cross, N.C., on May 28, 2011.
 The car show was the setting for the unveiling of Legacy by Petty, a one-of-a-kind Dodge Challenger custom built by Petty’s Garage to pay tribute to Richard Petty and promote vehicle lift safety.